 In doing what the FCA expects under the Guidance, we have:

 We have written to policyholders (or, where applicable, their brokers) who have relevant non-damage business interruption policies and who have made claims or complaints in relation to COVID-19-related business interruption, to inform them of the outcome of our review and how it affects their claims or complaints.
-We will write to policyholders with similar information where any new claims are made under relevant non-damage business interruption policies which relate to COVID-19-related business interruption.

 Other sources of information about the Test Case